ctipper/OpenInTextmateDroplet/README.md

 To uninstall Ctrl-click Finder toolbar to customise, then drag the droplet down from palette.

 Based on original idea by Henrik Nyh <http://henrik.nyh.se>

+_There is a known issue where the script expects a Textmate2.app bundle.
+You will need to fork and modify the source to use Textmate.app.
+Or rename the app..._